MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 ## EXAMPLES

-### -------------------------- EXAMPLE 1 --------------------------
+### Example 1: Register a NewShell session configuration
 ```
 PS C:\>Register-PSSessionConfiguration -Name NewShell -ApplicationBase c:\MyShells\ -AssemblyName MyShell.dll -ConfigurationTypeName MyClass
 ```

 This command registers the NewShell session configuration.
 It uses the AssemblyName and ApplicationBase parameters to specify the location of the MyShell.dll file, which specifies the cmdlets and providers in the session configuration.
-It also uses the ConfigurationTypeName parameter to specify a new class that further configures the session.
+It also uses the ConfigurationTypeName parameter to specify a new class that additionally configures the session.

-To use this configuration, type "new-pssession -configurationname newshell".
+To use this configuration, type New-PSSession -ConfigurationName newshell.

-### -------------------------- EXAMPLE 2 --------------------------
+### Example 2: Register a MaintenanceShell session configuration
 ```
-PS C:\>Register-PSSessionConfiguration -name MaintenanceShell -StartupScript C:\ps-test\Maintenance.ps1
+PS C:\>Register-PSSessionConfiguration -Name MaintenanceShell -StartupScript C:\ps-test\Maintenance.ps1
 ```

-This command registers the MaintenanceShell configuration on the local computer.
+This command registers the MaintenanceShell session configuration on the local computer.
 The command uses the StartupScript parameter to specify the Maintenance.ps1 script.

 When a user uses a New-PSSession command and selects the MaintenanceShell configuration, the Maintenance.ps1 script runs in the new session.
-The script can configure the session, including importing modules, adding Windows PowerShell snap-ins, and setting the execution policy for the session.
+The script can configure the session.
+This includes importing modules, adding Windows PowerShell snap-ins, and setting the execution policy for the session.
 If the script generates any errors, including non-terminating errors, the New-PSSession command fails.

-### -------------------------- EXAMPLE 3 --------------------------
+### Example 3: Register an AdminShell session configuration
 ```
 PS C:\>$sddl = "O:NSG:BAD:P(A;;GA;;;BA)S:P(AU;FA;GA;;;WD)(AU;FA;SA;GWGX;;WD)"
-PS C:\>Register-PSSessionConfiguration -name AdminShell -SecurityDescriptorSDDL $sddl -MaximumReceivedObjectSizeMB 20 -StartupScript C:\scripts\AdminShell.ps1
+PS C:\> Register-PSSessionConfiguration -Name AdminShell -SecurityDescriptorSDDL $sddl -MaximumReceivedObjectSizeMB 20 -StartupScript C:\scripts\AdminShell.ps1
 ```

 This example registers the AdminShell session configuration.